-Prior to the issuance of the January 2017 proposed regulations, QNECs and QMACs had to be fully vested when made to the plan, not simply fully vested when allocated to a participant’s account in the plan.
+Prior to the issuance of the July 2018 regulations, QNECs and QMACs had to be fully vested when made to the plan, not simply fully vested when allocated to a participant’s account in the plan.
 This requirement precluded an employer from using forfeitures as QNECs or QMACs because forfeited amounts would not have been fully vested when originally contributed to an account under the plan.

 Qualified plans that have a vesting schedule for employer contributions will generate forfeitures as employees terminate employment before fully vesting.
 Forfeitures must be used either to (i) fund employer contributions or (ii) pay plan expenses.

-Current Treas.
+Prior to amendment, Treas.
 Reg.
-Section 1.401(k)-6 provides that QNECs and QMACs must be nonforfeitable “when they are contributed to the plan.”
+Section 1.401(k)-6 provided that QNECs and QMACs must be nonforfeitable “when they are contributed to the plan.”
 Treas.
 Reg.
-Section 1.401(m)-5 provides that QNECs and QMACs must be nonforfeitable “at the time the contribution is made.”
-The IRS has interpreted both of these provisions to mean that QNECs and QMACs must be nonforfeitable when the contributions are made to the plan.
-This interpretation precludes employers from using forfeitures as QNECs or QMACs because these amounts would have accrued only after a participant incurred a forfeiture of benefits and, thus, would not have been nonforfeitable “when they are contributed to the plan.”
+Section 1.401(m)-5 provided that QNECs and QMACs must be nonforfeitable “at the time the contribution is made.”
+The IRS had interpreted both of these provisions to mean that QNECs and QMACs must be nonforfeitable when the contributions were made to the plan.
+This interpretation precluded employers from using forfeitures as QNECs or QMACs because these amounts would have accrued only after a participant incurred a forfeiture of benefits and, thus, would not have been nonforfeitable “when they are contributed to the plan.”

-On January 18, 2017, proposed regulations were published in the Federal Register that would change the definition of QNECs and QMACs.
-Under the proposed regulations, employer contributions to a plan will qualify as QNECs or QMACs if they are nonforfeitable when they are allocated to participants’ accounts, and need not be nonforfeitable when they are contributed to the plan.
-(See proposed Treas.
+On July 20, 2018, the IRS released final regulations that changed the definition of QNECs and QMACs.
+Under the revised regulations, employer contributions to a plan will qualify as QNECs or QMACs if they are nonforfeitable when they are allocated to participants’ accounts, and need not be nonforfeitable when they are contributed to the plan.
+(See T.D.
+9835, amending Treas.
 Reg.
 Section 1.401(k)-6 and proposed Treas.
 Reg.
-Section 1.401(m)-5.)
-Taxpayers can rely on these regulations currently.
+Section 1.401(m)-5.),

 - Determine if the plan needed to make either a QNEC, or a QMAC, or both to pass the ADP and/or ACP tests.